turbonemesis/constitution/CONSTITUTION.md

 A. Definition – The term “rule” shall be any act of the Senate that shall affect a change throughout the codebase.

-B. Definition – The term “proposal” shall be any legislation intended to become a new rule that has not yet been approved.
+B. Definition – The term “proposal” shall be any legislation intended to become a new "rule" that has yet to be approved.

+C. Any new proposal's filename shall begin with the date in YYYY-MM-DD format, followed by a brief title of it's contents, followed by "proposal". (ie. 2021-04-22-github-code-review-proposal.md)

-C. Proposals shall be typewritten and delivered via a github [issue|pull-request] in the following format.
+D. Proposals shall be submitted electronically with supporting documentation via a github [issue|pull-request] in the following format:

 1. Title must be written single spaced
 2. A brief description of the proposed rule
-3. todo: elaborate here...
+3. todo: elaborate here..

-6. The words “respectfully submitted by” and a list of authors and sponsors.
+E. A "proposal" will only be allowed to be voted upon in the event the proposal has at least one (1) additional senate sponsor, in addition to the senate author.
+A proposal will be deemed to be sponsored when a contributor besides the author approves the PR.

-D. A "proposal" is considered a new "rule" when a simple majority of Senators vote for passage over the course of the next 24 hours after being submitted. (each person only has one vote)
+D. A "proposal" will only be considered a new "rule" once a simple majority of Senators vote for passage of the proposal after the proposal has been successfully reviewed by a sponsor. (each active voting member is only worth one vote)

-E. At least fifty percent quorum is needed to establish rules.
-Two-thirds vote is required to amend them.

-F. Any passed "rules" shall be approved in github by a ranking member and immediately merged into their corresponding folder within this repo
+F. Any newly passed "proposals" shall be immediately merged into the "rules" folder within this repo. (rules)[./rules/]

-1. Each new rule shall begin with an ever increasing number followed by a brief description of it's contents. (ie. 01-github-code-review-proposal.md)
-2.

 ### Article VI - Constitutional Amendments